datner/gloop-crate/README.md

 ## Support

-Gloop Crate project, derived images, and dockerfiles do not imply, in any shape or form, that Red Hat / Oracle / VMWare support or endorse their usage.
+Gloop Crate project, derived images, and dockerfiles do not imply, in any shape or form, that Red Hat / Oracle / VMware support or endorse their usage.

 The author of Gloop Crate project [Yuriy Yarosh](mailto:yuriy@yarosh.dev) does provide limited commercial support for the provided Dockerfiles, container images, and supply chain audit.